 ORDER HABITUS PHOTO DISTINGUISHING CHARACTERISTICS Ephemeroptera (mayflies) Three "tails" or cerci, with gills on abdomen (either dorsal or lateral, usually plate-like) and one tarsal claw.
-Odonata (dragonflies, damselflies) 5 Mask-like labium; gills are internalized within the abdomen (Dragonflies) or external on the end of the abdomen (Damselflies).
+Odonata (dragonflies, damselflies) 9 Mask-like labium; gills are internalized within the abdomen (Dragonflies) or external on the end of the abdomen (Damselflies).
 Plecoptera (stoneflies) Two "tails" or cerci; gills (either plumose or finger-like) present on thorax, or on thorax and first few abdominal segments, two tarsal claws.
-Hemiptera (true bugs) 6 alf wings" - first set of wings half membranous and half tized (looks like an "X"); piercing-sucking mouthparts Megaloptera (alderflies, dobsonflies, fishflies) 1 loped mandibles, four-segmented antennae.
-Head and tre patterned; the head is also quadrate.
+Hemiptera (true bugs) 6 alf wings" - first set of wings half membranous and half tized (looks like an "X"); piercing-sucking mouthparts Megaloptera (alderflies, dobsonflies, fishflies) Ţ loped mandibles, four-segmented antennae.
+Head and ure patterned; the head is also quadrate.
 Two claws on gs.
 Segmented lateral gills on abdomen.
 Neuroptera (spongeflies) nae, slender legs with single claws.
 Transparent gills ide of abdominal segments.
 Mouthparts elongate and d.
-Trichoptera (caddisflies) sclerotized, membranous abdomen.
-May have a "case" built of various materials Lepidoptera (moths, butterflies) S STATE OF THE SAME Head is distinct with a ring of simple eyes.
+Trichoptera (caddisflies) just anal prolegs with claws; thorax partially or fully sclerotized, membranous abdomen.
+May have a "case" built of various materials Lepidoptera (moths, butterflies) SALL Head is distinct with a ring of simple eyes.
 Thorax and legs are segmented.
 Prolegs and anal prolegs present on abdominal segments.
 Coleoptera (beetles) No anal prolegs but possibly claws.
 Bodies of larvae may be completely sclerotized; adults have a hardened first pair of wings ("elytra").
 Diptera (true flies) Head may be sclerotized (and visible) or reduced.
 Legs are not sclerotized.
 Body fleshy (possibly with clawed prolegs) with various types of breathing structures on the tail end.
 Non-Insects Various characteristics, please see non-insects page.